erikvanoosten/metrics-scala/docs/Hdrhistogram.md

 ## Hdrhistogram

-Metrics-scala makes it easy to use [hdrhistogram](http://hdrhistogram.org/).
+Metrics-scala supports transparent use of [hdrhistogram](http://hdrhistogram.org/).
 Hdrhistogram provides alternative high quality reservoir implementations which can be used in histograms and timers.
 [Hdrhistogram-metrics-reservoir](https://bitbucket.org/marshallpierce/hdrhistogram-metrics-reservoir)
 is used to bridge the two worlds.